-This #GivingTuesday, you can change a child’s life by donating $12 for a pair of shoes.
+This GivingTuesday, you can change a child’s life by giving a pair of shoes.

 What’s so important about shoes?